 CWS may only issue an alert on behalf of the Health Services Department if the incident is deemed to have off-site impact (i.e. odor, smoke, etc.).
 CWS will alert the affected community about the specific hazardous situation, its location and the recommended protective action to take.

 Contra Costa County Health Services, Hazardous Materials Program, established an Incident Notification Policy that includes criteria for the various public notifications requirements during hazardous materials incidents.

 Some fixed hazardous materials facilities have terminals to activate the CWS on behalf of Contra Costa County Health Services Department to expedite the notification process when a release has occurred.

-You can register to receive alerts for a radius, a city or the entire County.
-If the location you registered for was not impacted by a specific incident you will not receive an alert.
+You can register to receive alerts for up to 3 different addresses in Contra Costa County.
+If the address you registered for was not impacted by a specific incident you will not receive an alert.
 If you registered for alerts and you are not receiving any alerts feel free to e-mail us at firstname.lastname@example.org or call 925-313-9622.

 A siren is simply an alerting device that alerts you to a possible hazard in your area.
 It could be for any number of hazards and is sounded to draw your attention away your daily activities.
 You may work or live near a hazardous materials facility, a dam or levee, or any number of potential hazards.
 Even if you are not sure what is going on, fortunately the best first protective action, no matter the hazard is to Shelter, Shut and Listen.

 Shelter, Shut and Listen: Shelter yourself, your family, and your pets (if possible) inside, away from the outside air; Shut and lock doors and windows.
 Turn off vents, air conditioners and fans; and Listen to telephone notifications, radio and TV broadcasts and other sources of official information to learn how long you should stay inside and anything else you should do to protect your health.